rsonger/software-engineering-lab/_posts/2022-05-24-the_matrix.md

 toc_sticky: false
 ---

-*Chapters 3.3 and 3.4 apply what we learned about calculating geometric transformations to build a `Matrix` class and integrate it with our CG framework.*
+*In this lesson, we apply what we learned about calculating geometric transformations to build a `Matrix` class and integrate it with our CG framework.*

 Now that we have learned about the usefulness of [matrix calculations](/software-engineering-lab/notes/ch3-1/) for [geometric transformations](/software-engineering-lab/notes/ch3-2/), we will create a new class in our CG framework that can create transformation matrices for us.
 Our framework will always use 4x4 matrices so we can easily handle 2D and 3D graphics.
 When rendering in 2D, we can simply use a value of $0.0$ for all the $z$ components so everything renders on the same plane.